TurkServer/docs/_pages/quickStart.md

     > `meteor add mizzao:turkserver` (Please note: If you are using Windows Command Prompt, you might not get notified in real time, you can simply press any key during this step or use Windows Powershell instead.)

-3. Create settings file
+3.  **Create settings file**

-    Under the root of your project, create a `settings.json` file, follow `settings-template.json`, fill in "adminPassword", "accessKeyId", and "secretAccessKey".
+    Under the root of your project, create a `settings.json` file, follow `settings-template.json`.

+    Fill in "adminPassword", "accessKeyId", and "secretAccessKey".

-    (To retrieve your Amazon Mechanical Turk account key and secret pair, see [here](http://docs.aws.amazon.com/AWSMechTurk/latest/AWSMechanicalTurkGettingStartedGuide/SetUp.html)
+    (**Note**: To retrieve your Amazon Mechanical Turk `accessKeyId` and `secretAccessKey`, you need sign up AWS Account, see [here](http://docs.aws.amazon.com/AWSMechTurk/latest/AWSMechanicalTurkGettingStartedGuide/SetUp.html)
     )

     The file should look like this: